 All competitors should check what their sail material actually is at the time of applying for a JCH rating or entering a Regatta.
-The exact rule can be found at http://www.jch-online.org/info/regles_JCH_en.pdf.
+The full JCH rules can be found at http://www.jch-online.org/info/regles_JCH_en.pdf.
 Sail materials are covered in Clause C.10.7.

-If they are in any doubt they should send an email to email@example.com giving the details of the sails they intend to use and this will be checked with the JCH technical committee if the sail material is not listed on the JCH website.
+If they are in any doubt they should send an email to email@example.com giving the details of the sails they intend to use and this may be checked with the JCH technical committee if the sail material is not listed on the JCH website.
 They may then need to amend their handicap accordingly.
-If any competitor fails to declare they have laminate sails it will be assumed they are type 3 and their handicap adjusted accordingly and the boat will be put into Class 4.
+If any competitor fails to declare that they are using laminate sails it will be assumed they are type 3, their handicap adjusted accordingly and the boat will be put into Class 4.

 Competitors must have either a valid national sail number or recognised class number (World Sailing and JCH rules) and display these numbers on the mainsail and spinnakers.
 Where these numbers cannot, or for reasons of authentic appearance the owner does not wish them to, be displayed on the sails the entrant may apply for an exemption provided that the relevant identification laid out in 4.3 of the NoR is displayed elsewhere on the yacht so as to be visible on both sides of the yacht in characters at least as high as those required on the sails.
 Such exemptions must be approved before the start of racing.